Skip to main content

 Frequently Asked Questions

-Team Fortress Classic is a shooter game with comedy theme.
+Team Fortress Classic is a shooter game with comedy and violence themes.

 Team Fortress Classic is available on PC, Mac OS, Windows and Linux.